nicolamoresi/realtime-translation-1/src/backend/orchestrator/README.md

 ## WebSocket Endpoint and Bot Awareness

-The `/ws` endpoint handles real-time audio streaming.
+The `/ws` endpoint handles real-time audio streaming and translation.
 For full integration with ACS calls and the Interpreter bot:

-- The websocket should be registered with the observer and associated with the correct ACS call and session.
-This allows the translation invoker to route audio/events to the correct websocket and bot.
+- The websocket is registered with the observer and associated with the correct ACS call and session using `room_user_observer.register_websocket(session_id, websocket)` and `room_user_observer.map_connection_to_session(call_connection_id, session_id)`.
-- (If not yet implemented, update the `/ws` logic to register the websocket with `room_user_observer.register_websocket(session_id, websocket)` and map the call connection.)
+- The translation invoker is registered for each call connection, enabling routing of audio and translation events to the correct websocket and bot.
+- The translation loop continues until the WebSocket is disconnected, ensuring low-latency, real-time translation.

 ## Incoming Call Handling and Bot Orchestration